Disability in Kidlit is on indefinite hiatus. As such, much of the below information no longer applies.

-- If the book is published by a major publisher—in our case defined as having significant bookstore and library presence—and the disabled character is prominent, then yes, we’d love to try to review it!
-We’re always open to review copies, whether the book is new or not.
+- If the book is published by a major publisher — in our case defined as having significant bookstore and library presence — and the disabled character is prominent, then yes, we’d love to try to review it!
+We’re always open to review copies, whether the book is a new release or backlist title.
 Please e-mail us with details about the book (role of disabled character, nature of the disability, etc.) and the format(s) available.
 We’ll do our best to find a reviewer for the book.
 It may take a while, however.
 We typically won’t ask for a physical review copy until we have confirmed a reviewer, although we’re happy to receive books in ebook format before that time.

 - Absolutely!
 Reviews are always subjective, and disabled people are not a monolith.
-Our goal at Disability in Kidlit is not to give a verdict on books and stick to that forever and ever, amen, but simply to show what people within the community think.
+Our goal at Disability in Kidlit isn’t to give a verdict on books and stick to that forever and ever, amen, but simply to show what people within the community think.
 If those people disagree, it just means there’s an interesting conversation to be had.
 So, yes, we’d be delighted to consider reviews of books that have already been reviewed.
-Our only request is that the new review differs significantly from the existing one(s)—if you only have a few minor comments, they’re probably better suited for the comment section.
+Our only request is that the new review differs significantly from the existing one(s) — if you only have a few minor comments, they’re probably better suited for the comment section.

 About contributing to or helping the website

-- Can I contribute if I’m not disabled, but my partner / relative / friend is?
+- Can I contribute if I’m not disabled, but my partner / child / friend is?
 Or if I’ve thoroughly studied disability-related topics?

 - Is there a different way I can help?

 - Yes!
 There are several ways, and we’re so glad you asked.

 - If you work for a publisher, we’d love to be in touch with you about review copies of books featuring disabled characters.

 - Sharing our posts via social media helps a lot!
 That’s how we find new readers and contributors.